Systematic Analysis of Experiment Precision Measures and Methods for Experiments Comparison: Notion of Experiment Precision and Measures of Its Assessment

 \subsection{Notion of Experiment Precision}

 When we speak of experiment precision, we mean the variance of the response generation process.
-For example, in the case of the synthetic data we use in our simulation study, experiment precision corresponds to the variance we use in the data generator.
+For example, in the case of the synthetic data that we use in our simulation study, the precision of the experiment corresponds to the variance that we use in the data generator.
 There is an inverse relationship between experiment precision and data generator variance.
 The higher the data generator variance, the lower the experiment precision.
 (For more information on the data generator we use, please refer to Sec.~\ref{sec:simulation_study_methodology}.)

 Naturally, the notion of experiment precision can be extended to real-life subjective responses as well.
-This time, contrary to the simulation study where experiment precision can be equated to data generator variance, experiment precision cannot be directly measured.
-Instead, a theorised response generating model has to be fitted to the observed responses.
+This time, contrary to the simulation study where experiment precision can be equated to the variance of the data generator, the precision of the experiment cannot be directly measured.
+Instead, a theorized response generating model has to be fitted to the observed responses.
 Using the parameters of the fitted model, one can then infer the experiment precision.
 Importantly, the models that are relevant in this context are models that separate bias (i.e., a constant shift in responses, see \cite{Janowski2014} and \cite{Janowski2015} for more details) from the variance.
-Although there are models that partition the variance into per subject, per stimulus or per distortion condition components \cite{Li2017, Li2020a}, it is the total variance that is of our interest.
+Although there are models that partition the variance into per subject, per stimulus or per distortion condition components \cite{Li2017, Li2020simple}, it is the total variance that is of our interest.
 This total variance corresponds to experiment precision.
 The previous statement also means that we do not treat changes in subject bias as changes in experiment precision.
 Differently put, having two experiments with the same total variance, but different biases, we treat them as having the same experiment precision.
 We point out, however, that this is a theoretical assumption, which does not hold in certain corner cases.
 For one thing, if subjective responses are provided on a discrete scale (which is often the case), then the change in mean response changes the variance.
 This is the case since all discrete domain probability distributions (and subjective responses can be treated as such \cite{Seufert2019d, Seufert2021}) have their mean and variance mutually dependent.